Cod — Nutrients, Health Benefits, And Shopping Tips

 How to store cod

-Fresh cod should be kept in the refrigerator and used within two days.
-Store it in its original packaging or an airtight container.
-For longer storage, freezing is recommended, where it can last up to six months.
+Fresh cod should be stored in the refrigerator and consumed within 1-2 days.
+Keep it in its original packaging or in an airtight container.
+For extended storage, freezing is advisable, allowing it to remain good for up to 6-8 months.

-Improper storage can lead to spoilage and loss of flavor.
-Avoid exposing cod to moisture and ensure it is kept cool.
-Do not refreeze thawed cod, as this can affect texture and quality.
-Proper handling and clean utensils help maintain its freshness.
+Improper storage can result in spoilage and diminished flavor.
+It's important to keep cod away from moisture and ensure it remains at a cool temperature.
+Avoid refreezing thawed cod, as this can compromise its texture and overall quality.
+Using clean utensils and proper handling techniques will help preserve its freshness.

 For best results, pat cod dry before storing in the refrigerator to reduce moisture and prevent spoilage.